sindresorhus/grunt-sass/readme.md

 This grunt task is a [multi task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md#multi-tasks-%E2%9A%91), which means you can specify multiple subtasks and grunt will iterate over them.
 The `dist` below is a subtask, you could e.g. create a `dev` subtask to handle stuff while developing.

 See the [Gruntfile](https://github.com/sindresorhus/grunt-sass/blob/master/Gruntfile.js) in this repo for a full example.
-And rembember to add your tasks

 ## `sass` task